Intel 8085: Description

 The 8085 is a conventional von Neumann design based on the Intel 8080.
 Unlike the 8080 it does not multiplex state signals onto the data bus, but the 8-bit data bus is instead multiplexed with the lower eight bits of the 16-bit address bus to limit the number of pins to 40.
 State signals are provided by dedicated bus control signal pins and two dedicated bus state ID pins named S0 and S1.
 Pin 40 is used for the power supply (+5 V) and pin 20 for ground.
 Pin 39 is used as the Hold pin.

-The processor was designed using nMOS circuitry, and the later "H" versions were implemented in Intel's enhanced nMOS process called HMOS II ("High-performance MOS"), originally developed for fast static RAM products.
-Only a single 5-volt power supply is needed, like competing processors and unlike the 8080.
-The 8085 uses approximately 6,500 transistors.
+The Intel 8085 processor was designed using nMOS circuitry, with later "H" versions implemented in Intel's enhanced nMOS process known as HMOS II ("High-performance MOS"), which was originally developed for fast static RAM products.
+Unlike the 8080, the 8085 requires only a single 5-volt power supply, similar to its competing processors.
+The 8085 contains approximately 6,500 transistors.

 The 8085 incorporates the functions of the 8224 (clock generator) and the 8228 (system controller) on chip, increasing the level of integration.
 A downside compared to similar contemporary designs (such as the Z80) is the fact that the buses require demultiplexing; however, address latches in the Intel 8155, 8355, and 8755 memory chips allow a direct interface, so an 8085 along with these chips is almost a complete system.

 The 8085 has extensions to support new interrupts, with three maskable vectored interrupts (RST 7.5, RST 6.5 and RST 5.5), one non-maskable interrupt (TRAP), and one externally serviced interrupt (INTR).
 Each of these five interrupts has a separate pin on the processor, a feature which permits simple systems to avoid the cost of a separate interrupt controller.
 The RST 7.5 interrupt is edge triggered (latched), while RST 5.5 and 6.5 are level-sensitive.
-All interrupts are enabled by the EI instruction and disabled by the DI instruction.
+All interrupts except TRAP are enabled by the EI instruction and disabled by the DI instruction.
 In addition, the SIM (Set Interrupt Mask) and RIM (Read Interrupt Mask) instructions, the only instructions of the 8085 that are not from the 8080 design, allow each of the three maskable RST interrupts to be individually masked.
 All three are masked after a normal CPU reset.
 SIM and RIM also allow the global interrupt mask state and the three independent RST interrupt mask states to be read, the pending-interrupt states of those same three interrupts to be read, the RST 7.5 trigger-latch flip-flop to be reset (cancelling the pending interrupt without servicing it), and serial data to be sent and received via the SOD and SID pins, respectively, all under program control and independently of each other.